davsgithub/demo-repo/README.md

 #Demo
 Some description.

-Now I am adding a second line
+Now I deleted the second line and I will leave only this third line